Scartho: 19th century

 In the first census of the United Kingdom in 1801 Scartho had 135 inhabitants, in 1831 the population was 147.

 In 1894, a workhouse and infirmary were built at a 10 acre site on the west-side of Scartho Road to the south of Grimsby.
-These new buildings were opened on 9 October 1894 by the Right Honourable J Shaw-Le-Fevre.
-Following the Local Government Act 1929, the workhouse came under the control of Grimsby Town Council's Public Assistance Committee and was renamed Scartho Road Institution.
+These new buildings were opened on 9 October 1894 by the Right Honourable John Shaw Lefevre.
+Following the Local Government Act 1929, the workhouse came under the control of Grimsby Town Council's public assistance committee and was renamed Scartho Road Institution.
 After the introduction of the National Health Act in 1948 it became a general hospital.
 For many years it was known as Grimsby District General Hospital.
 Following the erection of the new Princess of Wales' hospital to the south of the site, a number of the former workhouse buildings have been demolished or stand empty.
 Others are still used for administrative or ancillary services.